What to look at on college tours!

 You’re not there to rank schools.
 While you’ll eventually have choices to make, at Dance And College Counseling we want you to go on tours and visits and rule some schools in and some schools out.
 Don’t worry about ranking your possibilities.
 We hate the term “dream school” and want you to have lots of possible options.

-You’re there to ask:
+You’re there to ask yourself:

 Can I do my work here?
 Can I grow here?
 Can I stay healthy here?